fizzwiz/search/blog/TOC/Getting Started/QuickStart.md

-# ⚡ QuickStart with `@fizzwiz/prism`
+# ⚡ QuickStart with `@fizzwiz/search`

-> **“Get prism running in minutes.”**
+> **“Get searching in minutes.”**

-This QuickStart guide helps you dive straight into using the `@fizzwiz/prism` library with minimal setup, so you can start experimenting with patterns and algorithms right away.
+This QuickStart guide helps you start using the `@fizzwiz/search` library immediately — whether you’re exploring simple lazy computations or building parallel, asynchronous search processes.

 ---